 - Ms Liane Penney (Te Ngare Hauata, Te Hikutu) – Liane is the Director of Kiwikiwi Services Limited.
 She is a public health professional with expertise in Māori health and equity and has extensive experience in service innovation and change management, research, evaluation, and health service operational management.
 Liane has expertise in Māori health planning and development, and has been a member of many governance groups, expert panels and research committees, including the 2018 Parliamentary Review Committee of the NCSP.

 - Dr Georgina McPherson (Kuki Ariani: Ngāti Kao, Ngāti Tane) – Georgina is a Nurse Practitioner with clinical and research experience in cervical screening and Pacific women’s health.
 She was the clinical lead for the colposcopy service at Waitematā DHB for a number of years and has over 20 years’ experience working as a colposcopist.
 She is currently on the ASCCP executive and has been involved in change management projects and quality initiatives aimed at improving access to care and improving health resource utilisation in colposcopy services.

-The committee will be reaching out to the sector to arrange interviews with providers and stakeholders to inform their review.
-These interviews will take place from mid-May until mid-June 2022.
-Individual responses will not be shared with the National Screening Unit or the Unit's National Cervical Screening Programme team.
+The committee reached out to the sector to arrange interviews with providers and stakeholders to inform their review.
+These interviews took place throughout 2022.

 More information about the previous 2018 parliamentary review is available here.